roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-You will know (the good from the bad) when you are calm, at peace.
-Passive.
-A Jedi uses the Force for knowledge and defense, never for attack. - Yoda <br>
+We must keep our faith in the Republic.
+The day we stop believing democracy can work is the day we lose it. — Queen Jamillia <br>
-README.md last auto generated Fri Jan  7 07:08:31 2022<br>
+README.md last auto generated Sat Jan  8 07:08:05 2022<br>
 </div>